BIM Modeling and Management

 Key Actions

-• Integrated model-based quantity take-offs for real-time cost tracking
+• Centralized model-based quantity extraction for cost verification

 Solution Highlights